HerrKnarz/Playnite-Extensions/README.md

 - add support for quick search to add links or search for games with specific links
 - option to remove links to manually added url mask from selected games

+## Metadata Utilities

+Extension to manage metadata for the games in the playnite library.
+It can do the following:

+- Quickly filter and edit categories, features, genres, series and tags in new Metadata Editor.
+- Merge together similar categories, features, genres, series and tags without being constrained to only one type (you can easily merge categories and tags together for example).
+- Set up merge rules that can automatically be executed after metadata changes or manually.
+- Set default categories and/or tags that will automatically be added to new games on import.
+- Automatically remove unused categories, features, genres, series and tags on start up (deactivated by default).

+### Known issues
+- Sorting in the Metadata Editor and Merge Rule Editor is a bit wonky at the moment.
+Will be reworked in the near future.
+- Comboboxes aren't localized yet and always show the english text.
+Will also be reworked.

+### Planned features
+- Define features, genres, series and tags, that will automatically be removed after metadata updates.
+- Option to simply change the type of categories, features, genres, series and tags (can already be achieved as merge rules).
+- Regex support for filtering in Metadata Editor.
+- Define prefixes that then can be filtered or easily added in new items.
+- Integrate the functionality of my Quick Add extension into this one.
+- Add window to quickly edit categories, features, genres, series and tags for a game, that is easier to use for this use case than the standard game detail editor.
+- Option to setup "metadata sets" that then can be quickly assigned to a game with one click (for example setting feature "Controller support" together with the tag "TV gaming".
+- Add option to set specific metadata if certain conditions are met in a game.
+The idea isn't fully fleshed out yet...

+The addon is overlapping with the Library Management extension to some degree, because I wasn't really happy with how some of its features (merging mostly) work.
+Metadata Utilities does and will not comnpletely replace Library Management, so you can use both together.
+I'd just recommend to restrict your usage of merging and similar functions that automatically change mnetadata in the background to one of both addons.

 ## Company Companion

 Extension to manage game companies (see Developer and Publisher fields in Playnite).
 It can do the following: